 The other day I mentioned my Everything Soup, which is made primarily from tidbits of leftover cooked meat, seafood, and vegetables I stash in the freezer.
 Some folks commented that they thought this was a novel idea, and a good one.
-Maybe these folks were just being kind (and thank you if you were!), but I thought I’d go ahead and share how my Everything Soup works.
+Maybe these folks were just being kind (and thank you if you were!), but I thought I’d go ahead and share how my Everything Soup works (and also share my Easy Gluten-Free Flat and Firm Cornbread recipe).
 This step-by-step description might also be helpful for folks who don’t make soup on their own (i.e., throwing in ingredients as you go without a real recipe).
 Hopefully, it will lead many of you to some fun soup experimentation with different meats, seafood, and/or vegetables.

 I drained the Tupperware container through a colander into my soup pot.
 I set the container still holding vegetables and some beef aside.
 I heated the pot containing the leftover liquid from the vegetables to boiling, added the chicken carcass and then once the liquid returned to a boil reduced the heat to simmer for about 30 minutes.
 I drained the liquid, now broth, into another pot through the colander.
 Once it cooled, I picked the chicken off the bones and set it aside.
 (There was actually so much chicken, that I decided on the spot to use a good amount of it to make chicken quesadillas for lunch a little later.
 A happy bonanza … as prior to that I was clueless on lunch ideas!)